vilmart/elk/README.md

 Fortunately there are many solutions to minimize this complexity and the Open Source world leads this area.
 One such solution is the virt -manager of Red Hat , which simplifies the management of virtual machines and can be performed in the main Hypervisors free software through a command line interface or graphical user interface ( GUI ) .

-installation
+Installation
 =========

 1 ) Open a terminal and run the command :

-      - $ sudo apt- intall virt -manager
+      - $ sudo apt-install virt-manager

 After being executed , the command using and enjoying about 22 MB of disk space to install a set of applications virt -manager .